Snowflake-Labs/terraform-provider-snowflake/docs/resources/tag_association.md

 ### Optional

-- `object_name` (String, Deprecated) Specifies the object identifier for the tag association.
 - `skip_validation` (Boolean) If true, skips validation of the tag association.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))